m0ru/bak/02_problemdescription.md

 Note that the subject always needs to be an Unique Resource Identifiers (URIs).
-For the case, when those URIs are also Uniform Resource Locators (URLs) there's the convention to host that data under that URL.
+For the case, when those URIs are also Uniform Resource Locators (URLs) there is the convention to host that data under that URL.
 This allows easily linking data graphs on multiple servers, thus making them Linked Data^[<https://en.wikipedia.org/wiki/Linked_data>].
 This is a necessary requirement for the Web of Needs, as data is naturally spread